alestrella/goit-react-hw-02-feedback/README.md

 # goit-react-hw-02-feedback

-Feedback Widget is created like a React Class-Component `
+Feedback Widget is created using a React Class Component